MingtaoGuo/face-guided-diffusion/README.md

 ## Sampling from pre-trained models
 We trained the diffusion model about 200,000 iterations with batchsize 16 two days, and the classifier model about 140,000 iterations one day in a single GTX 3090 24GB.

-Download the face pre-trained models from [GoogleDrive](), and then put the diffusion model into the folder saved_models, the classifier model into the folder saved_models_classifier
+Download the face pre-trained models from [GoogleDrive](), and then put the diffusion model into the folder saved_models, the classifier model into the folder saved_models_classifier.

 #### Sampling without guidance
 ```